kevin5806/KS-Debt/README.md

-# KS-Debt
+# KevinServ Debt

-An app to save debts between you and your friends
+A node.js webapp, made to allow friends to track and share debts between them.